Applying for Observing Time

 New proposal submission system

-The AAO has moved to a new proposal submission system, known as Lens.
+The AAO has moved to a proposal submission system, known as Lens.
 This system is a user account based system, which will allow for improved security and better tracking of past and current proposals.
-There is an FAQ available for Lens, available via the FAQ tab in Lens itself, or via the direct link http://www.aao.gov.au/lens/faq.
+There is an FAQ available for Lens, available via the FAQ tab in Lens itself, or via the direct link http://www.aao.gov.au/lens/faq .

 Users who have applied for time as PI in the previous semesters (i.e. starting from 2013A to 2014B) have had accounts pre-configured and will have received an email with their login details.
-Users that applied for time in 2015A will also have a Lens account.
+Users that applied for time from 2015A will also have a Lens account.

 All other users are encouraged to register with the system at https://www.aao.gov.au/lens/register